 Sure, slapping some chocolate over pretzel rods is not a huge deal.
 Not even when the chocolate is powered with hops salt.

-For as little work as you’ll end up doing (melting chocolate chips, flavoring the molten chocolate with hops salt and spreading it over the pretzels) the end result is very pleasing to both the eye and the taste buds.
+For as little work as you’ll end up doing the end result is very pleasing to both the eye and the taste buds.
 Well, the accompanying beer too.

 Shop our Hops Salts and Seasonings Collection.